verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] I'm not like other guys (I'm worse)
 - [ ] adults are just children who owe money
 - [ ] Advertising has us chasing cars and clothes, working jobs we hate, so we can buy shit we don’t need.
+- [ ] Man 1: Aren’t we supposed to be with our loved ones when we die?
+Man 2: No, that’s what life is for.
+—The Lift (2000)